 Hulk Hogan actually began his wrestling career by using his real name, Terry Bollea.
 It was only once the wrestler appeared on a talk show alongside Incredible Hulk star Lou Ferrigno that he adopted his nickname, after the host of the show noted that Hogan was actually bigger than the actor who played the green giant.
 The last name “Hogan” came a bit later, when wrestling guru Vince McMahon told Bollea that he should have “an Irish name.”

 It was in 1991 that Tara Patrick became Carmen Electra.
-That year, the aspiring actress met Prince, who told her that “you look like Electra.”
+That year, the aspiring actress met Prince, who told her that “you look like Electra,” she told The Yo Show.
 Though she was hesitant to use the name at first—”it sounded kinda like a superhero type of name”—Carmen Electra stuck, and the rest is Hollywood history.
-And for more on the rich and famous, check out the 25 Celebrities Who Live in Surprisingly Modest Homes.

 Ramon Gerard Estevez decided to adopt the professional moniker of Martin Sheen when he entered the acting world and realized that he was being typecast into ethnic roles with his birth name.
 As for where his appellation derives from, Estevez chose “Martin” after his agent and “Sheen” in honor of Bishop Fulton J. Sheen.
 (And in case you’re wondering, this does mean that Charlie Sheen’s real last name is also Estevez, and that Martin’s other son, Emilio Estevez, stuck with a natural-born name.)

 Emily Stone — Emma Stone